mnklak/UltimateBannerChanger-Revenge-/README.md

 # UCR — Ultimate Custom Banner Changer for Revenge

-This plugin allows you to change your Discord banner locally without Nitro by selecting a custom image from your computer.
+This plugin allows you to change your Discord banner locally without Nitro by selecting a custom image from your device.

 ## Features